This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 A bowl of tomato based clam chowder.

-• Don’t overcook the clams: Stir in the clams at the end and let them rest in the hot chowder.
+Don’t overcook the clams: Stir in the clams at the end and let them warm through in the hot chowder.
 Overcooking them will make them tough and chewy.

-• The clam juice is the base of your broth, so get a good brand for the best flavor.
+Use a good clam juice: The clam juice is the base of your broth, so a better brand gives you better flavor.

-• No wine?
+Swap the wine if needed: No wine?
 No problem!
-Replace the wine in this recipe with an equal amount of chicken or vegetable broth.
-It still adds great flavor and helps deglaze the pan.
+Replace the wine with an equal amount of chicken or vegetable broth.
+It still adds flavor and helps deglaze the pan.

-• You can use canned, fresh, or frozen clams with this recipe.
-Canned clams tend to be the most convenient option, but fresh or frozen clams will give you a richer, brinier flavor.
+Choose your clams: You can use canned, fresh, or frozen clams.
+Canned clams are the most convenient, but fresh or frozen clams will give you a richer, brinier flavor.

 Dipping bread into a bowl of Boston clam chowder.